United Macedonia: After the breakup of Yugoslavia

 Macedonian nationalists describe the above areas as the unliberated parts of North Macedonia and they claim that the majority of the population in those territories are oppressed ethnic Macedonians.
 In the cases of Bulgaria and Albania, it is said that they are undercounted in the censuses (In Albania, there are officially 5,000 ethnic Macedonians, whereas Macedonian nationalists claim the figures are more like 120,000-350,000.
 In Bulgaria, there are officially 1,600 ethnic Macedonians, whereas Macedonian nationalists claim 200,000).
 In Greece, there is a Slavic-speaking minority with various self-identifications (Macedonian, Greek, Bulgarian), estimated by Ethnologue and the Greek Helsinki Monitor as being between 100,000 and 200,000 (according to the Greek Helsinki Monitor only an estimated 10,000-30,000 have an ethnic Macedonian national identity).
 The government of Macedonia, led by nationalist party VMRO-DPMNE, claimed that there is an ethnic Macedonian minority numbering up to 750,000 in Bulgaria and 700,000 in Greece.

 In its first resolution, VMRO-DPMNE, the nationalistic governing party at the time of the then-Republic of Macedonia, adopted the platform of a "United Macedonia", an act that has annoyed moderate Macedonian politicians and has also been regarded by Greece as an intolerable irredentist claim against Greek Macedonia.
-Before and just after independence, it was assumed in Greece that the idea of a united Macedonia was still state-sponsored.

 During VMRO-DPMNE's rule, the United Macedonia concept was present in official sources in current North Macedonia, and was taught in schools through school textbooks and through other governmental publications.